-Avondale Reservoir (Table 12.23) supplies the areas of Zimbali and Simbithi to the south of Ballito through a series of gravity pipelines and reservoirs (Figure 12.17).
-There is a 300 mm backfeed gravity pipeline, which also supplies the areas along the Hazelmere/La Mercy/Avondale subsystem's 700 mm rising main (Table 12.22).
+Avondale Reservoir (Table 12.23) supplies the areas of Zimbali and Simbithi to the south of Ballito through a series of gravity pipelines and reservoirs (Figure 12.16).
+There is a 300 mm back feed gravity pipeline, which also supplies the areas along the Hazelmere/La Mercy/Avondale subsystem's 700 mm rising main (Table 12.22).
 In addition, Avondale Reservoir supplies water north, through the North Coast Pipeline I (NCP-1) (Table 12.27) to Shakas Rock, Chakas Head, Salt Rock, Sheffield Beach, and Tinley Manor.
 Up until December 2009, the option existed to boost pressure at the Salt Rock Pump Station (Table 12.28) to supply Tiffany, Umhlali Village, Shakas Kraal and the Honolulu Reservoir (Table 12.26) through the NCP-1.
-In 2009 Umgeni Water commissioned the North Coast Pipeline II (NCP-2) (Table 12.27) to supply additional water from Avondale to Honolulu Reservoir.
+In 2009 uMngeni-uThukela Water commissioned the North Coast Pipeline II (NCP-2) (Table 12.27) to supply additional water from Avondale to Honolulu Reservoir.
 This is a bi-directional gravity pipeline with diameters ranging from 1 000 mm to 800 mm.
-Subsequent to the commissioning of the NCP-2, the Salt Rock Pump Station was decommissioned and water is supplied to uMhlali and Tiffany from Honolulu Reservoir via a back-feed on the NCP-1 pipeline.
+Subsequent to the commissioning of the NCP-2, the Salt Rock Pump Station was decommissioned and water is supplied to uMhlali and Tiffany from NCP-2 via a cross connection with the NCP-1 pipeline.